HOW-TO GUIDE

 1. A Sore Back

 If at any point you’re feeling pain from a ride, it’s probably time to take action and get fitted.
 Discomfort in the lower back is a common indication that something’s wrong with your bike fit—potentially your motorcycle seat, foot position, motorcycle handlebars, or even a combination of all three.
-Evaluate your ride and stop in to see a Fit Shop expert to get back on the road in total confidence.
+Stop in to see a Fit Shop expert to evaluate your ride and your motorcycle position so you can get back on the road in total confidence.

 2. Worn Out Hands